1. Is there any legislation relating to working from home in your country?

 The main rules and regulations regarding working in the Netherlands still apply.
 A national of the European Union (EU), European Economic Area (EEA) or Switzerland is allowed to live and work in the Netherlands without a visa or residence permit.
 A national from outside the EU, EEA or Switzerland (a "foreign national") needs to meet additional Dutch immigration requirements for entering and working in the Netherlands.

 There has been a change regarding remote working for cross-border workers in the European Union.
 Under European social security legislation, the main rule is that an employee is socially insured in the country where he works.
 However, cross-border workers who perform more than 25% of their work in their country of residence become subject to the social security legislation of the country of residence.
-After a temporary arrangement during the COVID-19 pandemic, the EU passed a new framework agreement effective 1 July 2023 that allows working from home in the country of residence for up to 50% of working hours without any change in the applicable social security system.
-Countries can join this framework agreement.
-The Netherlands has also signed this agreement.
-The employer can request the application of the framework agreement by filing a joint application by the employer and the employee.
+Since 1 July 2023, after a temporary arrangement during the COVID-19 pandemic, the EU passed a new framework agreement that allows working from home in the country of residence for up to 50% of working hours without any change in the applicable social security system.
+The Netherlands has signed this agreement.
+The employer and employee can request the application of the framework agreement by filing a joint application.

 There is no Dutch legislation that specifically addresses mobile work abroad.
 Nevertheless, there are general rules and regulations that should be considered, such as the employee’s right to ask a change of workplace, and health and safety obligations.